A Minimalist Guide for Over 40s: It’s Time to Ditch the Rut

 3. Liven up Your Lifestyle

-If you’re in the over 40s age bracket, your kids (if you have any) are either out the house or heading in that direction.
+If you’re in the over-40s age bracket, your kids (if you have any) are either out of the house or heading in that direction.
 Even if they’re not, now is still the perfect time to think about different ways of living.
 It could be as simple as moving to a smaller house, but maybe it’s time to liven things up.

 The older we get, the more stuck we become in our ways.
 Living in the same house for decades adds another layer to an already sticky situation.
 The trick is to avoid becoming that old person who refuses to do anything new.